wakefieldite/ghostinthewire/README.md

 This is not paranoia.
 This is an accurate reading of publicly documented programs and business models.

 The UN Universal Declaration of Human Rights recognizes privacy as a fundamental right.
-Most of the entities you interact with online do not. ghostinthewire is one way to take that right back in practice rather than in principle.
+Most of the entities you interact with online do not. ghostinthewires is one way to take that right back in practice rather than in principle.

-**ghostinthewire** exists because:
+**ghostinthewires** exists because:

 - **Privacy requires deliberate action.** Default configurations are optimized for the vendor, not for you.
 Every default you accept is a choice you didn't make.
 - **Gentoo over Arch.** Portage packages are maintained by a vetted community.
 The AUR accepts contributions from anyone.
 Supply chain attacks are real and the difference in trust model matters.